The Parish Giving Scheme (PGS) is a multi-diocesan approach to serving parishes with a professional donation-management and Gift Aid reclaim service.

-It automatically adds the Gift Aid uplift if appropriate, and then remits the gross amount to the local church.
-Uniquely, it has the capability automatically to increase the donation by inflation each year, if the donor agrees.
+It automatically adds the Gift Aid uplift (if appropriate), then remits the gross amount to the local church.
+Uniquely, it has the capability to automatically increase the donation by inflation each year, if the donor agrees.

-The Parish Giving Scheme (PGS) was originally developed by the Diocese of Gloucester back in 2009 and became a separate charitable organisation in 2014 when Winchester, Chichester and Exeter joined the scheme.
+The Parish Giving Scheme (PGS) was originally developed by the Diocese of Gloucester in 2009 and became a separate charitable organisation in 2014 when Winchester, Chichester and Exeter joined the Scheme.
 The Joint Venture (JV) Company is co-owned by participating dioceses, who become members of the company.
 The JV Company is run by a Trustee Board elected by the members.

-The undergirding principle is that the costs of the scheme will be met by an annual contribution from dioceses on a cost-sharing basis.
+The undergirding principle is that the costs of the Scheme will be met by an annual contribution from dioceses on a cost-sharing basis.

 How to join PGS

 The Parish Giving Scheme is recommended by the National Church, and is the preferred way of receiving planned giving at a parish level.

 If your Diocese is interested in joining the Scheme, please contact Helen Richardson, Chief Executive Officer, on 0333 002 1260 or email Helen.